 Faith-Based

 We know that parents play a vital role in the success of their daughter while she is here.
 Parents of our students are given the highest possible involvement.
-We have parent weekends every other month that offer training and visitation, and family activities.
-We realize that God designed parents to look after and give direction to their daughter, and we leverage this God-ordained design as much as possible.
+We have parent weekends every other month that offer training visitation, and family activities.
+We realize that God designed parents to look after and give direction to their daughters, and we leverage this God-ordained design as much as possible.
 We also realize that the parents will know much more about their daughter’s past behaviors and patterns, and we work closely with our parents to provide a unified front against their negative behaviors, making it a team effort.

-Individual Counseling
+Individual Biblical Counseling

-therapeutic boarding schoolWe understand that struggling teens often have a hard time of knowing what is truly reality around them, and why they are struggling.
+We understand that struggling teens often have a hard time knowing what is truly reality around them, and why they are struggling.
 While we do know trauma occurs, and this is addressed and given attention, we understand that many teenagers have a tendency to disregard the responsibility to own their negative behaviors and the consequences that come with them.
-The parent-counselor united team helps the student see the connection between their negative thinking, patterns and their behaviors, and continually points to a healthier way life, by trusting God and obeying His Word.
+The parent-counselor united team helps the student see the connection between their negative thinking, patterns, and their behaviors, and continually points to a healthier way of life, by trusting God and obeying His Word.

-Group Counseling
+Group Discussions

 Our students meet regularly to discuss problems in a group setting that may be something they all tend to struggle with.
 It is in this group setting that our girls see that they are not alone, and they begin to see the power of healing by learning to discuss some of their struggles openly, and in a healthy fashion.
 This format also allows for our more senior students to offer hope and encouragement to our more beginner students.